This page updated 17 April 2017

 Barker's book, however, revised recently as 1999, contains nothing about men from those two suburbs having anything to do with ships transporting British convicts to Australia - despite facts on such matters having been current with historians since 1989 in that part of London.

-In 1988 appeared a piece on London-based whalers.
+In 1988 appeared my piece on London-based whalers.
 One referee for this article said it was "breaking new ground".
 This was Outlooks for the English South Whale Fishery, 1782-1800, and the "great Botany Bay debate'", published in the journal of maritime history, The Great Circle.
 This article treated the strategies used by British whalers to open up the Pacific Ocean; political strategies used in London, and navigational and other strategies in the Pacific Ocean.
+(The article has received disappointingly little response from historians except for maritime historians.)

 Perhaps it is reasonable to conclude - that the situation speaks for itself?
-Not all the facts have been lodged, or interpreted, yet, concerning the opening of the Pacific Ocean to British shipping.
+To 1989, it seemed clear to me if no one else that not all the facts have been lodged, or interpreted, yet, concerning the opening of the Pacific Ocean to British shipping.
+And in fact, although from 1989 I would find out much more, I remained mystified about some matters regarding convict transportation (to 1829 or so) till about 2015, when Prof. Gary Sturgess shared much of his new research with me.
+But that perhaps is another story.

 Charles Bateson, The Convict Ships, 1787-1868.
 [Orig.
 1959] Sydney, A. H. and A. W. Reed, 1974.